 Swinehart filed suit against Haber Oil in state district court, seeking the imposition of a constructive trust on the unassigned mineral interests on the basis of Haber Oil's alleged breach of a confidential relationship with Swinehart.
-He also sought an accounting and compensatory and punitive damages.
-Swinehart joined as defendants the purchasers of the oil and gas produced from wells on the unassigned leases.
-The trial court ordered these purchasers to place funds in an escrow account until the ownership of the disputed leases could be determined.
+He also sought an accounting and

-Swinehart retained the law firm Stubbeman, McRae, Sealy, Laughlin & Browder to file suit against Haber Oil.
+1 Swinehart retained the law firm Stubbeman, McRae, Sealy, Laughlin & Browder to file suit against Haber Oil.
 Appellee, William E. Schweinle, a member of the firm, acted as lead counsel, instituting a lawsuit on behalf of Swinehart in the district court of Fort Bend County, Texas.
 While the litigation was pending, Schweinle left the Stubbeman, McRae firm and became a named member of the law firm of Ellison, Schweinle & Parrish, P.C.